rkgIITBh/data-structures.github.io/HTML/introBtree.md

 Any number <i>x</i> in <i>(a, b)</i>, if it exists in the tree, may be found in one of the descendant node <i>u</i> of
 <i>v</i> which is accessible from the pointer between the numbers <i>a</i> and  <i>b</i>.

-In the worst case, the number of keys in a tree of height 1 is 1.
-For 1 increase in height of the tree the number of keys increases by <i>2k - 1</i>, where <i>k</i>=&lceil;<i>M/2</i>&rceil;.
-So for different heights of the tree in the worst case, we get
+The minmum number of keys in a tree of height 1 is 1.
+If we increase height of the tree by 1, the minimum number of keys increases by <i>2k - 1</i>, where <i>k</i>=&lceil;<i>M/2</i>&rceil;.
+So for different heights of the tree in the minimum number of nodes is:

 | Height | Number of keys |